-A link between light at night and breast cancer is not yet proven, but there is a growing body of evidence for the correlation.
-A 2001 study from the Fred Hutchinson Cancer Research Center found that women in Seattle who work the graveyard shift face up to 60 percent increased risk of breast cancer.
+The Harvard study is the most comprehensive one on this subject to date.
+Earlier research identified a 60 percent increased risk of breast cancer among women in Seattle who worked the graveyard shift.
 Other studies have shown a similar pattern.
-And the risk of breast cancer is up to five times higher in industrialized nations (where exposure to nighttime illumination is more common) than it is in undeveloped countries.
+And the risk of breast cancer is up to 5 times higher in industrialized nations where exposure to nighttime illumination is more common than it is in undeveloped countries.
 About half of those breast cancers cannot be accounted for by conventional risk factors.

 Andrew Weil, M.D.

 Peter James et al, “Outdoor Light at Night and Breast Cancer Incidence in the Nurses’ Health Study II.”
 Environmental Health Perspectives, August 17, 2017, doi: 10.1289/EHP935